krutikajoshi307/neurocode/README.md

 # neurocode
-''' Collect, filter and display biosignals.
+Collects, filters and displays biosignals.
     Takes raw single col txt files as input.
     GUI prompts users to select type of signal, filter and method of normalization.
-    Output in the form of line graphs, heatmaps and saved csv files in specific folder. '''
+    Output in the form of line graphs, heatmaps and saved csv files in specific folder.